lukasmartinelli/pgfutter/README.md

 ### Dealing with invalid input

-Sadly alot of CSV files don't confirm to proper CSV standards.
+A lot of CSV files don't confirm to proper CSV standards.
 If you want to ignore errors you can pass the `--ignore-errors` flags which will commit the transaction even if some rows cannot be imported.
 The failed rows will be written to stdout so you can clean them up with other tools.